theanh0508/bloomington_2021_flood_statement/analysis.md

 ![Trends in extreme rainfall in IN](extreme_trend_fig.png)

 **Caption** Extreme precipitation in Indiana (the top 1% of days of precipitation), which for Bloomington is approximately 1" of rain in a day, have increased substantially since 1900.
 During the early to mid part of the 20th century, we would have 1-3 such days in a year but we now experience as many as 8 per year.
-Plot adapted from [INCCIA report](https://docs.lib.purdue.edu/inccia/).
+Plot from [INCCIA report](https://docs.lib.purdue.edu/inccia/).

 ![Map of 24 hour rain rates from the CoCoRaHS network](cocorahs_jun182021.png)